seniorgod/ifi-tidal-release/README.md

     device#6=default
     Number of devices = 7

-The devices which are present at the computer are located at the end of the list.
 In the example above devices are listed from device#0 till device#6.
 Copy the whole name of the device you want to use and insert it as playback_device in the service description of systemd (see above).

 # copy everything to the final directories
-Therefore run the deploy command which is included in the repo.
+In order to copy everything to the final destination run the deploy command which is included in the repo.

     cd /usr/ifi
     ./ifi-tidal-release/file-deploy.sh